hdo0947/Traffic-Heatmap/README.md

-# Traffic Heatmap Generation on Wrold Map
+# Traffic Heatmap Generation on World Map

 # Introduction
 This is the coding part of the traffic heatmap.
 This project is to create a traffic heatmap based on the radar dataset.